Understanding the compressor attack setting

 The attack time is defined in milliseconds.
 Typical attack times are 0.010 ms to 250 ms. The lower the number of milliseconds, the faster the attack time.
 Around 10 microseconds to 1 millisecond can be thought of as a fast attack time.
 Around 10 milliseconds to 100 milliseconds can be thought of as a slow attack time.

 As soon as a signal overshoots the compressor’s threshold, the attack phase begins and the compressor starts to turn the signal down.
 With faster attack times, the compressor will turn the signal down more quickly.
 With slower attack times, the compressor will turn the signal down more gradually.

 Using the compressor attack setting

-The compressor attack setting gives you lots of control over the way the compressor affects your audio signal.
-You are able to use the attack time to control how quickly you want the signal to be turned down once a signal crosses the threshold.
-So using the attack setting is a key step in really crafting the way your compression sounds.
+The compressor attack setting gives you lots of control over the way that your compressors affect your audio signals.
+You are able to use the attack time to control how quickly you want a signal to be turned down after overshooting the compressor’s threshold.
+So using the attack setting is a key step in really crafting the way you apply compression to your tracks.

 How do you set this parameter for different instruments in your mixes?
 Leave your thoughts or questions in the comment section below.

 Get the best results from EQ, compression, vocals & drums with the FREE 'Home Studio Bundle'